erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 _*You can notice here that Samsung has the End product, ICs design, and manufacturing abilities_

 Designing a chip has its own quirks, and burden.
-You can see it could cost [up to $1.5 billons dollars](https://semiengineering.com/big-trouble-at-3nm/
+You can see it could cost [up to $1.5 billions dollars](https://semiengineering.com/big-trouble-at-3nm/
 ) to design one:
 ![ semiconductor fab breakeven](/img/tsmc/design-chips-nano3-ibs.png)